aicis/fresco/doc/source/index.rst

 open source MIT license.
 The project aims to ease the development of prototype applications based on secure computation.

-These pages breifly document the project.
+These pages briefly document the project.
 If you have questions not answered here please ask using our `issue tracker <https://github.com/aicis/fresco/issues>`_ on GitHub or by email at fresco@alexandra.dk.